Sami Brady: Storylines

 Sami returns in July of that year and crashes Austin's wedding to Carrie claiming that she is carrying his child.
 After a rough teen pregnancy, Sami gives birth to William Robert Reed on November 16, 1995.
 Sami hides the fact that Will is actually Lucas' son, and passes him off as Austin's.
 Austin and Sami are engaged and plan to wed.
 However, he leaves her at the altar after Carrie uncovers the truth about Will's paternity.
 Sami renames her son William Reed Roberts and leaves town.
 She returns and befriends Franco Kelly (Victor Alfieri).
 They become engaged; Franco is using her to get a greencard and stay in the country.
 He is murdered on their wedding day.
 Sami sees the body and faints near it.
 Lucas's mother Kate Roberts (Lauren Koslow) frames Sami for the murder so that she will go to jail and Lucas can have full custody of Will.
 Sami is convicted and sentenced to death for the murder.
 In the middle of her execution via injection, Lucas confesses to the murder in an attempt to save her life.
 Unbeknownst to Lucas, Roberto signed a false confession on his death bed which leads to a stay of execution from the governor.
 Sami is freed and falls in love with Brandon Walker (Matt Cedeno), who helps her regain full custody of Will.
 Brandon and Sami are married briefly.
 However, her lies and schemes end the marriage.
 Sami has an accident at the DiMera mansion and falls through the window.
 Lucas helps her recover and they fall in love.
-The become engaged, much to Kate's chagrin.
+They become engaged, much to Kate's chagrin.
 Kate drugs Sami and places her in Brandon's bed the night before her marriage to Lucas in a bid to end the engagement.
 Lucas leaves Sami.

-Sami's sorely compromised psychological state deteriorates to such a degree that Sami begins to work for Tony DiMera (Thaao Penghlis), becomes a transvestite under an assumed name, "Stan", and sells illicit drugs to a pain-wracked John Black, all out of a base-born, suppositious need for revenge.
+Sami's sorely compromised psychological state deteriorates to such a degree that Sami begins to work for Tony DiMera (Thaao Penghlis), disguises herself as a man using an assumed name, "Stan", and sells illicit drugs to a pain-wracked John Black, all out of a base-born, suppositious need for revenge.
 Attempting to redeem herself, Sami convinces Lucas that Kate had set her up; that she was never unfaithful.
 The two reunite and agree to marry once again.

 Lucas believes that Sami has changed for the better, but Kate reveals Sami's misdeeds as "Stan," and Lucas calls off the wedding.
 Austin Reed returns to Salem and befriends Sami.
 Carrie Brady also returns after ending her relationship with Mike Horton.
 Lucas and Austin, now business rivals, attempt to buy out Carrie's company.
 Lucas backs out, finding out that Carrie runs the entire company, and that once again, Sami manipulated him.
 Austin and Carrie fall back in love and plan their future together when Carrie learns that Austin's company has taken over Highstyle.
 Carrie dates Lucas on the rebound.
 Austin does the same with Sami, and both couples become engaged.